Pope Nicholas II

 Pope Nicholas II (Nicolaus II; c.
-990/995 – 27 July 1061), otherwise known as Gerard of Burgundy, was the head of the Catholic Church and ruler of the Papal States from 24 January 1059 until his death in 27 July 1061.
+990/995 – 27 July 1061), otherwise known as Gerard of Burgundy, was head of the Catholic Church and ruler of the Papal States from 24 January 1059 until his death in 27 July 1061.
 At the time of his election, he was bishop of Florence.
 During his Papacy, Nicholas II successfully expanded the influence of the papacy in Milan and southern Italy.
-He was also responsible for passing papal election reforms.
+He was also responsible for passing papal election reforms, the most significant of which restricted the deliberation of candidates to the Cardinal Bishops, thus beginning the process of removing the lesser clergy, religious and nobility of the City from the process.

 Early life

 Gerard of Burgundy was born in Chevron, in what is now Savoy.
 He was a canon at Liège.
 In 1045 he became bishop of Florence, where he restored the canonical life among the clergy of numerous churches.

 Papacy

-Benedict X was elected in 1058, his election having been arranged by the count of Tusculum.
-However, a number of cardinals alleged that the election was irregular, and that votes had been bought; these cardinals were forced to flee Rome.
+Following the death of Pope Stephen IX, the count of Tusculum and his supporters took control of Rome and elected John Mincius, Bishop of Tusculum as Benedict X, in violation of the decree of Pope Stephen IX, that the election of his successor be delayed until the Archdeacon St. Hildebrand returned.
 Hildebrand, archdeacon of the Roman church, was away on a diplomatic mission to Germany.
-When he heard of Benedict X's election, he decided to oppose it, and obtained support for the election of Gerard of Burgundy instead.
-In December 1058, those cardinals who had opposed Benedict X's election met at Siena and elected Gerard as pope instead.
+When he heard of Benedict X's election, he opposed it, along with the Cardinals Umberto di Silva Candida and Peter Damian, who then proceeded in May of the same year, to elect Gerard of Burgundy instead.
+In December 1058, with consent of the Queen Regent of Germany, the cardinals, clergy and laity who had opposed Benedict X's election met again at Siena and re-elected Gerard.
 He then took the name Nicholas II.

 Nicholas II proceeded towards Rome, along the way holding a synod at Sutri, where, in the presence of the Tuscan ruler Godfrey the Bearded and the imperial chancellor, Guibert of Parma, he pronounced Benedict X deposed and excommunicated.
 The supporters of Nicholas II then gained control of Rome and forced Benedict X to flee to Gerard of Galeria.
 Having arrived in Rome, Nicholas II then proceeded to wage war against Benedict X and his supporters with Norman assistance.
 At an initial battle in Campagna in early 1059, Nicholas II was not wholly successful.
 But later that same year, his forces conquered Praeneste, Tusculum, and Numentanum, and in the autumn took Galeria, forcing Benedict X to surrender and renounce the papacy.

-He died on 27 July 1061, less than three years after becoming Pope.
+Nicholas II died on 27 July 1061, less than three years after becoming Pope.